Automated Function Point Estimation

 4. The correlation between COSMIC FP and effort has been proven again and again.

-We have cracked automated functional sizing from requirements text.
+In summary: ScopeMaster has cracked the code of automated functional sizing from requirements text.

-We have recently improved the reporting of automated simple function point counting.
+Improvement is a journey, not a destination.
+We have recently updated ScopeMaster to better report automated simple function point counting.

 Simple Function Points - automated

-More reliable than Story Points.
-Experienced software professionals fully understand the merits of Function Points over agile story points as the primary size metric for a software project.
-In short, agile story points tend to vary in size up to 400% from team to team and are principally an indication of effort rather than functional size based on user requirements.
-Function Point counts rarely vary more than 5% from one professional’s count to another.
-Function Points are viable for contractual, benchmarking, or reliable pre-project sizing purposes; whereas story points are not.
+AFP is far more reliable than story points.
+Experienced software professionals fully understand the merits of function points over Agile story points as the primary size metric for a software project.
+In short, Agile story points tend to vary in size up to 400% from team to team and are principally an indication of effort rather than functional size based on user requirements.
+Function point counts rarely vary more than 5% from one professional’s count to another.
+Function points are viable for contractual, benchmarking, or reliable pre-project sizing purposes, whereas story points are not.

-No need to learn the Functional Sizing Methodologies.
+No need to learn the functional sizing methodologies.
 The IFPUG sizing methodology is tough to learn and apply accurately.
-In practice it takes at least six months of learning and experience to become fully skilled at either methodology.
-COSMIC is considerably easier.
-With ScopeMaster, there is no need to learn the methodology in order to get started.
+In practice, it takes at least six months of learning and experience to become fully skilled; COSMIC is considerably more straightforward.
+With ScopeMaster, there’s no need to learn the methodology in order to hit the ground running.

 Comparing Automated Sizing Before and After Coding

-In 2021, we worked with folks from CAST Software on the first ever investigation into examining the functional size of a piece of software using tools for automated sizing from requirements (before) and automated sizing from code (after).
+In 2021, we worked with CAST Software on the (first ever!) investigation into examining the functional size of a piece of software using tools for automated sizing from requirements (before) and automated sizing from code (after).
 The overall results showed a very promising proximity of total sizes, leading to the conclusion that automated sizing is now a viable reality throughout the software development life cycle.

 Common Uses of Function Points as the Core Metric in Software Projects:

-• Staff requirements (based on known allocation and productivity by FP)
+• staff requirements, based on known allocation & productivity by FP)

-• Cost Development cost (based on benchmarks for similar industries/projects)
+• cost development cost, based on benchmarks for similar industries & projects

-• Quality Achievement – Defects per FP (resolved)
+• quality achievement, in defects per FP (resolved)

-• Schedule estimations – project schedules based on FP size
+• schedule estimations, in project schedules based on FP size

-The single most important measure to take on any software project is a function point size, don’t take my word for it, the only ISO standards for measuring software size are Function Points!
-And now that ScopeMaster has automated the process of functional sizing from requirements text, there is little excuse to use anything else!
+The single most important measure to take on any software project is a function point size.
+Don’t just take our word for it; the only ISO standards for measuring software size are function Points!
+And now that ScopeMaster has automated the process of functional sizing from requirements, there’s no excuse to use anything else!

-Our advice: Don’t throw away story points just yet, they are a useful means of stimulating discussion amongst developers for to find ways to achieve some functionality.
-For everything else we recommend using CFP.
+A small bit of advice: don’t throw away story points just yet.
+They’re still a productive means of stimulating discussion amongst developers to find better ways of achieving some functionality.
+For everything else, use CFP.

 Other forms of Sizing